Skip to main content

 ADOS Vision Navigation

 GPS-denied navigation.
 Optical flow (downward camera) and visual-inertial odometry (forward or downward camera) feeding the flight controller a 30 Hz position estimate over MAVLink so position-hold, loiter, and missions keep working unchanged.
 Six modes covering optical flow with or without a rangefinder, OpenVINS VIO, VINS-Fusion VIO, Hybrid, and Off.
+The agent half is a compiled Rust binary that reads frames from the agent’s shared vision bus.
 A 250 ms internal self-check steps down to a safer mode when features drop or drift grows and surfaces the degradation through a warning notification channel.
-Permissions: USB UVC + CSI + UART + I2C hardware claims, sensor/depth register, MAVLink read/write + peripheral + VIO components, estimator pose inject, process spawn for the signed vendor binaries (OpenVINS, VINS-Fusion).
-Vendor binaries: OpenVINS (v2.7, GPL-3.0-only) and VINS-Fusion (HKUST Aerial Robotics, GPL-3.0-only).
+Permissions: shared vision frame bus read, UART and I2C rangefinder access, telemetry extend, event publish and subscribe, MAVLink read and write plus the peripheral and VIO components, estimator pose inject, and process spawn for the signed vendor binaries (OpenVINS, VINS-Fusion).
+Vendor binaries: OpenVINS (v2.7, GPL-3.0-only) and VINS-Fusion (GPL-3.0-only).
 The plugin host’s subprocess sandbox accepts only the two allowlisted basenames (ados_openvins_shim, ados_vins_fusion_shim).
-Both binaries live under the plugin’s signed vendor/ directory and stay dormant unless a VIO mode is active.
+Both binaries ship inside the signed archive under the plugin’s vendor/ directory and stay dormant unless a VIO mode is active.
 Resources: 512 MB max RAM, 80% CPU.
 See the Vision Navigation overview for the full operator guide.

 Installing one